CephalofairGames/merc-packs-faq/index.md

 Crossover character sheets can be found at [Cephalofair's website](https://cephalofair.com/pages/frosthaven).
 They are technically for Frosthaven, but will work for Gloomhaven: Second Edition as well.

-**Demolitionist** - If you bring the Demolitionist into other games, and use the Rubble card, you will need to bring destruction tokens over as well.
+**Demolitionist** - If you bring the Demolitionist into other games, and use the Level X Rubble card, you will need to bring destruction tokens over as well.
 When you (and only you) destroy any obstacle through items or abilities, place a destruction token in the hex(es) it previously occupied.
 Hexes with only destruction tokens are considered featureless, and the destruction token should be removed if a new overlay is placed in its hex.

 <br>